bogdanim36/project-manager/README.md

 <br>  01.
 Clone this repository.
 <br>  02.
 Create database with db-scripts/init-db.sql.
 <br>  04.
 Create tables with db-scripts/create-tables.sql
 <br>  05.
-Change extends in root tslint.json to you general tslint.json file, or delete extend.
+Change extends in root tslint.json to you general tslint.json file, or delete extends.
 <br>  06.
-Change server port in src/server/src/ConfigApi.ts and in src/client/proxy.conf.json to the desired one.
+Change server port in src/server/src/ConfigApi.ts and in src/client/proxy.conf.json to the desired one or in packages scripts.
 <br>  07.
 Change angular dev server port in src/client/angular.json, serve.port to the desired one.
+<br>  07.
+Run nmp run install-all script in root folder for install all packages in root, client and server folder.
 <br>  08.
 Run npm server:build-dev.
 This will create dist/server.js
 <br>  09.
 Run npm server:start-dev.
 This will start nodeJs api server.
 <br>  10.
-Run npm client:start.
+Run npm client:start-dev.
 This will run ng serve with proxy config (src/client/proxy.conf.json).
 <br>  11.
 View app on http://localhost:4201
 <br>  12.
 For production build run gulp build-prod.
-This will ruin build for client and server side and copy source files in dist folder
+This will run build for client and server side and copy source files in dist folder.
+<br>  13.
+Test production with Server:start-prod and Client:start-prod npm scripts.